-- Digital strategy is disconnected from the rest.
+- The Digital strategy is disconnected from the rest.
 This is often a consequence of the first issue and, as we have seen, can take different forms.

 - People and Culture are not included in Transformation.
 But we know that this doesn’t seem right and will not lead to lasting results.
 Culture is key and is really important to focus on an intentional design of its key components to enable such a transformation.

 - Organisational Alignment is where the most significant problems hindering success come from.
 Some organisation might come up with a shared definition of Digital; they might make Digital a core component of the business strategy, a focused change management plan takes into consideration people and Culture.
 But if you forget to sync in your budgeting process, align your policies, integrate your shared practices, you will stumble continually on small missteps hindering results.
 The absence of a shared operational governance model is one of the worst missteps in this journey.

-Plus, whoever sees Digital transformation as just a project limited in time, will have a problem, as we’ve seen already.
+Plus, whoever sees Digital Transformation as just a project limited in time, will have a problem, as we’ve seen already.